Australian law provides for a number of forms of corporate/business organisation, including those listed below.

 ASIC must be notified of director appointments within 28 days.

-Additional requirements also apply to the appointment and re-election of directors under the ASX Listing Rules.
-Under ASX Listing Rule 14.4, a director appointed by the board of a listed entity (other than the managing director) only holds office until the next annual general meeting (AGM) of the company at which time they must seek election by shareholder resolution or retire.
+Additional requirements apply to the appointment and re-election of directors under the ASX Listing Rules.
+Under ASX Listing Rule 14.4, a director appointed by the board of a listed entity (other than the managing director) only holds office until the next AGM of the company at which time they must seek election by shareholder resolution or retire.

 A director of a proprietary company may be removed from office by shareholder resolution.
 Directors of public companies may also be removed by shareholder resolution, provided a specified process in the Corporations Act is followed.

 The constitution of a proprietary company can provide for directors to be removed by board resolution.
 Directors of public companies cannot be removed by their peers and can only be removed by shareholder resolution.

 Directors may also be removed if they are disqualified from managing corporations under Part 2D.6 of the Corporations Act or if they automatically vacate office in specified circumstances provided in the company’s constitution (eg, becoming of unsound mind, being convicted of an indictable offence and, for APRA-regulated entities, ceasing to be a "fit and proper" person under relevant prudential standards).

 The rules and requirements in relation to potential conflicts of interest are set out in the Corporations Act and, for listed entities, the ASX Corporate Governance Principles provides additional considerations for director independence.